CJosephides/CythonMemviews/README.md

 about this eventuality.

 The total runtime is now 0.134 seconds.
 This is an order of magnitude faster than pure python and about four times faster than our naive cython code.

+### Using typed memoryviews

+We modified `A_times_u` by declaring the `u` and `v` arguments as one-dimensional, C-contiguous, typed memory views.
+Further, we provided type information for the function's variables.

+This modification reduces our runtime by another order of magnitude: 0.015 seconds.
+We could just leave it here, by why stop now?

+## General remarks

+A nice feedback loop when working with Cython is to annotate the generated C code by passing `annotate=True` to the `cythonize` call in the setup file.
+We then inspect the highlighted lines and take steps to optimize them.
+We clear out the build, recompile, and repeat.